BIG-RAT/jamfcpr/README.md

 ## History
+- 2025-10-06 v6.1.1:  Resolve issue that could cause app to hang when the destination is a folder.
+Resolve issue when force sync is used when the destination is a folder.

 - 2025-10-04 v6.1.0:  Fix issue with mounted shares.
 Miscellaneous updates to align with changes to the Jamf Pro API (cloud-distribution-point).

 - 2025-04-21 v6.0.3:  Fix issue where file shares were improperly saved and might appear as a Jamf Pro server in other apps I've worked on.